 Command Staff Bios

-Deputy Chief Bruce Linton
+Chief Bruce Linton

-Deputy Chief Bruce Linton joined the ranks of the Tukwila Police Department in August 1994.
+Chief Bruce Linton joined the ranks of the Tukwila Police Department in August 1994.
 He spent the first several years assigned as a patrol officer conducting proactive patrol throughout the city.
 In 1997, he joined the department’s Anti-Crime Team where he served as a bike/community police officer.
 In 1999, he served as a narcotics detective on the Anti-Crime Team where he worked on street-level narcotics interdiction.
 He was promoted to sergeant in 2001 and later to commander in 2008.
-Deputy Chief Linton was promoted to his current rank in February 2012 and he currently manages the day-to-day operation of the Patrol, Major Crimes and Special Services Divisions.
+Chief Linton was promoted to Deputy Chief in February 2012.
+On October 16, 2017, Chief Linton was sworn in as the Chief of Police by Mayor Allan Ekberg.

 As sergeant, he supervised a patrol team from 2001-2004, and during that time, spearheaded several initiatives to reduce crime within the city.
 Most notably was the research, drafting and proposal of the Stay Out of Areas of Racing Ordinance, focused on mitigating the impacts of street racing in the City of Tukwila.
 In 2005, he supervised the Crime Prevention section, drafted and implemented the new General Orders Manual and navigated the department through the Washington Association and Sheriffs and Police Chiefs (WASPC) Accreditation Process.